Ashley Judd: Sexual harassment and assault

+Ashley Judd, as the patron of the event #MeToo & Prostitution: Survivors Break the Silence! in Paris in 2018.

 In October 2015, Judd told Variety that she had been sexually harassed by a studio mogul but did not name the person.
 In October 2017, she said the person was Harvey Weinstein, co-founder of Miramax, and said that the sexual harassment occurred during the filming of Kiss the Girls.

-On April 30, 2018, Judd filed a defamation and sexual harassment lawsuit against Weinstein, stating that he hurt her career by spreading lies about her after she rejected his sexual advances.
-Weinstein filed a motion to dismiss in July.
+On April 30, 2018, Judd filed a defamation and sexual harassment lawsuit against Weinstein, stating that he hurt her career by spreading lies about her after she rejected his sexual advances and derailed her potential involvement in The Lord of the Rings trilogy.
 In January 2019, a federal judge in California dismissed Judd's claim of sexual harassment against Weinstein but allowed Judd to pursue her defamation claim that Weinstein sabotaged her career.
+In July 2020, the Ninth Circuit reversed the judge, reviving the sexual harassment claim.
+In 2023, the lawsuit was administratively closed after having been stayed since 2019 due to ongoing criminal proceedings.

 At the Women in the World summit in April 2019, Judd addressed Georgia's six-week abortion ban, which had been passed in March 2019.
 She said that she had been raped three times, and became pregnant once.
 She said, "As everyone knows, and I'm very open about it, I'm a three-time rape survivor.
 One of the times that I was raped there was conception and I'm very thankful I was able to access safe and legal abortion.
 Because the rapist, who is a Kentuckian, as am I, and I reside in Tennessee, has paternity rights in Kentucky and Tennessee, I would've had to co-parent with my rapist."